 Approximately 5-10% of breast carcinoma are familial and mutations in BRCA-1 and BRCA -2 accounts for 80% of the familial cases.
 Mutations of BRCA -1 & BRCA -2 are rarely found in sporadic breast carcinoma.

 Function of these two genes is DNA repair which are localized to nucleus.
-Both are interact with Rad S1, a protein implicated in the regulation of recombination and double stranded DNA repair.
+Both are interacting with Rad S1, a protein implicated in the regulation of recombination and double stranded DNA repair.

 Mutations in BRCA genes similar to other DNA – repair genes do not directly affect cell cycle & cell growth, rather they predispose to errors in DNA replication , thus leading to mutations in other genes that directly affect cell cycle and cell growth.